josueelias9/extract-structure-from-epub-file/extractor/output/book_presentation.md

 ## 13.1.
 Choice of Framework and Model Parallelism

-* _Modern deep learning models require larger datasets and increased computational power_
+* **Distributed Deep Learning**: Modern deep learning models require larger datasets and more parameters.
-* **Multinode training is necessary for complex models on large datasets**
-* **Data and model parallelism are used to distribute computations across multiple nodes**
+* **Multinode Training**: To train these models efficiently, multinode training with _data parallelism_ and _model parallelism_ is necessary.

 ---

 ### 13.1.1.
 Data Parallelism

-* **Data Parallelism**: Split dataset across multiple GPUs or nodes, using same parameters for forward propagation
+* *_Data Parallelism_*: splitting dataset into parts, assigning to parallel machines/GPUs, using same parameters and computing gradients
-    * _Batch is sent to each node, gradient computed and sent back to main node_
-    * **Synchronous/Asynchronous Strategies**: Distributed training approaches with varying computation coordination
+* **Strategies for Distributed Training**: synchronous, asynchronous
+* *_Trade-off in Data Parallelism_*: adjusting learning rate to maintain smooth training with multiple nodes

 ---

 ### 13.1.2.
 Model Parallelism

-### Model Parallelism
-* **Split model into parts**: Partition each model into separate parts, placing each part on a GPU.
-* **Increase accuracy**: Benefits include training larger models that exceed single-GPU memory limits.
-* _Overcomes GPU memory limitations_
+* **Model Parallelism**: *   _Splitting a model into parts to train on individual GPUs_
+    *   Benefits: increases model size limit, improves vision model accuracy
+    *   Example: splitting ResNet50 across 10 GPUs for training
+* **Distributed Training Strategies using TensorFlow**
+    *   _MirroredStrategy_: Synchronous training on multiple GPUs on one machine
+    *   _TPUStrategy_: Synchronous training on multiple TPU cores

 ---